JaneliaSciComp/exllsm-circuit-reconstruction/docs/ImageProcessing.md

 ## Connected Components Analysis

-Uses [n5-spark](https://github.com/saalfeldlab/n5-spark) to find and label all connected components in a binary mask extracted from the input N5 dataset, and save the relabeled dataset as an uint64 output dataset.
+Uses [n5-spark](https://github.com/saalfeldlab/n5-spark) to find and label all connected components in a binary mask extracted from the input N5 dataset, and saves the relabeled dataset as an uint64 output dataset.
+This process also saves statistics on the component sizes.
+Includes options to change the pixel shape (diamond or box), to apply an intensity threshold, and to apply a component size threshold.

 Usage: